dohn-joh/liaison/README.md

 * Solder the microcontrollers, diodes, [reset switch](https://github.com/GEIGEIGEIST/TOTEM/blob/main/docs/buildguide.md#reset-switches), power switch, and battery connector to the top face of the pcb.
 * The battery connector can be tricky to solder.
 But once you get the hang of it, it's pretty easy.
 Here are some tips from Kim:
-    > Apply flux on both the pcb pads and battery connector pins Tin both corner pads with solder
+    > Apply flux on both the pcb pads and battery connector pins
+    > Tin both corner pads with solder
-    Solder connector to the first corner by applying heat to the corner metal pin from above Then do the same for the second corner
+    > Solder connector to the first corner by applying heat to the corner metal pin from above
+    > Then do the same for the second corner
-    Apply more flux to connector pins and PCB pads Apply solder to underside of soldering tip
+    > Apply more flux to connector pins and PCB pads
+    > Apply solder to underside of soldering tip
-    Drag iron from side to side over the contacts until they are soldered.
-The solder will just jump to where it needs to go Make sure to clean the flux thoroughly
+    > Drag iron from side to side over the contacts until they are soldered.
+The solder will just jump to where it needs to go
+    > Make sure to clean the flux thoroughly
 * The power button needs to face downward.
 Trim the power switch legs to size before installing.
 Secure the power switch in place with kapton tape after soldering.

 **5. Check your work**
-* This step is optional, but I like to check my work before moving onto the other side of the pcb.
+* This step is optional, but I like to check my work before moving on to soldering the other side of the pcb.
 * Make sure all diodes are oriented correctly.
-All arrows should be pointing left.
+All lines or arrows should be pointing left.
 * Set your multimeter to continuity mode.
 * Check connections and look for bridging.
 * Fix any solder joints as needed.